-Vegetarian Southwest Zucchini Boats are relatively easy make, so the recipe is a great choice for a Meatless Monday dinner.
+Vegetarian Stuffed Zucchini Boats are relatively easy make, so the recipe is a great choice for a Meatless Monday dinner.
 They make a nice appetizer or addition to a party buffet as well.
+They would be perfect as a starter before my Mexican Lasagna or Instant Pot Carnitas.
 Leftovers reheat well, so save a couple to take for lunch the next day.
+Stuffed zucchini boats can be prepared in about 30 minutes, making them a quick and easy meal option.

-As I mentioned, this is an easy recipe to prepare.
-It doesn’t take very long either.
+As I mentioned, this is an easy stuffed zucchini recipe to prepare.
+The vegetarian Mexican zucchini boats are quick to make as well.

 Printable recipe card below, with adjustable measures by servings.